Villy361/CFactorial/README.md

 # CFactorial
-A Equation Lexer/Parser?, Aiming to Be A Full Compiler (For A Coding Language)!
+A Equation Evaluator, Aiming to Be A Full Compiler (For A Coding Language)!

 Go To Compiler/bin/Debug/net6.0/Grams Pro.exe